What is CBD? It’s hailed as one of the wonder-drugs of the 21st century.

 Vaporizers also add other risks to the primary CBD side effects, though.
 Lung damage is only one of the potential complications of taking CBD this way.

-Creams and lotions are an ideal choice if you’re using CBD to treat a skin condition.
+CBD creams and lotions are an ideal choice if you’re using cannabidiol to treat pain and skin conditions.

 While the effects might take a bit longer to come into play this way, it only affects the area that you want it to.